Freedom Homeschooling

 The Good & the Beautiful (TGTB) Level 8 Language Arts Book Studies cover literature, writing, spelling, grammar, punctuation, art, and geography in one downloadable course.
 The course download includes three book study booklets, the accompanying books, and TGTB’s Grammar and Writing Guide.
 The books covered are The Touch of Magic & The Story of My Life (30 lessons), Abraham Lincoln (28 lessons), and Wild Like Foxes (19 lessons).
 There are 77 lessons total in the course, each taking about a day to complete, so these book studies won’t last an entire school year.
 Most families will probably want to add additional resources to further their child’s language arts studies.

-For additional reading, choose books from our 7th & 8th Grade Reading List or TGTB’s Book List.
+For additional reading, choose books from our 8th Grade Reading List or TGTB’s Book List.
 You should be able to find many of these books at your local library.
-Or, if you prefer, choose one of these Free Readers for Middle School.
+Or, if you prefer, choose one of these Free Readers for 8th Grade.

 For additional instruction in grammar and writing, use Plain and not so Plain’s downloadable workbook.
 Each lesson in the 8th Grade English workbook starts with a short explanation of the concept being taught.
 Then there’s a practice exercise or writing assignment.
 The workbook has 278 pages, so your child must complete about eight pages a week to finish the book in one school year.
 However, you may skip any concepts your child has already covered in TGTB’s book studies.
 For more information about the Plain and not so Plain curriculum, I recommend that you watch the author’s video.